cyberarm/CnC_Remastered_Collection-AI-Boost2/README.md

 News:
 - Added more infos about how AIBoost work (to avoid confusion)
 - The AI Chronotanks no longer jump in groups.
 Human is unable to do this, so it was unfair.
 You can re-enable group-jumps by the .ini file if you like
-- AIBoostLevel is dynamic by the number of enemies/friendlies he personally sees, to rebalance unfair groups (Can be enabled/disabled/tweaked using the .ini file.)
+- AIBoostLevel is dynamic by the number of enemies/friendlies he personally sees, to re-balance unfair groups (Can be enabled/disabled/tweaked using the .ini file.)
-- You can now set the boost for your allies and your ennemies independently (when dynamic AI boost is disabled)
+- You can now set the boost for your allies and your enemies independently (when dynamic AI boost is disabled)
-- Free-For-All detection, it automatically disables Dynamic AI in these cases because there are no teams so nothing to rebalance
+- Free-For-All detection, it automatically disables Dynamic AI in these cases because there are no teams so nothing to re-balance
 - A lot of tweaks which greatly increases the AI intelligence (See new options in the .ini file also)
 - Now the AI technology levels-up more faster
 - AI build more air units/defenses and GAP generators
 - Selling buildings to restore power or cash is smarter now

-Hotfix:
+Hot-fix:
 - Sometimes harvesters could go to the other side of the map instead of going to the nearest Tiberium field.
 It's fixed now (Thanks to Cyberarm)
 - AI ship production was unlimited.
 An AI try to build more ships than all other enemies combined, resulting in unlimited production.
 Now it counts the human ships only.
 In the .ini file you can edit some settings for this
 - AI building production was unlimited when having multiple enemies.
 Now it calculates the average buildings of all enemies and use this as baseline